Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/eog.md

 Interesting fields:

 * `resources:List<Statement>`: Initialization of values needed in the block or special objects needing cleanup.
-* `tryBlock:BlockStatement`: The code that should be tried, exceptions inside lead to an eog edge to the catch clauses.
+* `tryBlock:Block`: The code that should be tried, exceptions inside lead to an eog edge to the catch clauses.
-* `finallyBlock:BlockStatement`: All EOG paths inside the `tryBlock` or the `catch` blocks will finally reach this block and evaluate it.
+* `finallyBlock:Block`: All EOG paths inside the `tryBlock` or the `catch` blocks will finally reach this block and evaluate it.
-* `catchBlocks:List<BlockStatementt>`: Children of `CatchClause` (omitted here), evaluated when the exception matches the clauses condition.
+* `catchBlocks:List<Block>`: Children of `CatchClause` (omitted here), evaluated when the exception matches the clauses condition.

 Scheme:
 ```mermaid